If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Conclusion

-This post gives you a few ways that you can keep your portable ice maker clean, and working correctly.
+This article gives you a few ways to keep your portable ice maker clean and working correctly.

 Maintaining your unit is not difficult, but it does take some time.

-You want to be consistently cleaning your portable ice maker because this can add years to your machine and improves the flavor of your ice.
+You want to consistently clean your portable ice maker because this can add years to your machine and improve your ice’s flavor.

-I would say that it’s necessary to clean your unit every second week for heavy use, and a minimum of every month for regular use.
-You will begin to see signs when your portable ice maker should be cleaned (we listed those signs above).
+I would say that it’s necessary to clean your unit every second week for heavy use and a minimum of every month for regular use.
+You will see signs when your portable ice maker should be cleaned (we listed those signs above).

-This reminds me, I need to go and clean my portable ice maker.
+This reminds me that I need to clean my portable ice maker.

 If you have any other tips for keeping portable ice makers clean, let us know in the comments below.